mtdot/dafuk/tutorial/vue.js.md

 - `v-model` directive
 - `v-on:click` directive
 - `v-for` directive
+- `v-once` marking element should be evaluate only once, and never be updated again.

 - mounting control element by css selector
 - `data` property name is fixed, require a function return data object
 - `methods` property name is fixed, contains functions definitions